 As you see, the command window reports conversion completed successfully.

-Restart server and boot to UEFI, as you see, disk 0 is converted to GPT and the EFI system partition is created on left side of C drive.
+Because I extended the System Reserved partition, restart server and boot to UEFI, as you see, disk 0 is converted to GPT and the EFI partition is created on left side of C drive.

-Besides converting MBR to GPT for Server 2012, NIUBI Partition Editor helps you convert partition between Primary and Logical, convert NTFS to FAT32 without losing data.
-It also helps you shrink, extend, move, merge, copy, wipe partition and much more.
+Besides shrinking, extending partition and converting MBR to GPT in Server 2012/2016/2019/2022 and previous Server 2003/2008, NIUBI Partition Editor helps you convert partition between Primary and Logical, convert NTFS to FAT32 without losing data.
+It also helps you move, merge, clone, wipe partition and much more.